ericyu555/good-bytes-recipe-analysis/README.md

 The data consists of two primary CSV files: `RAW_recipes.csv`, which details recipe attributes such as cooking time, nutritional information, and preparation steps, and `RAW_interactions.csv`, which contains user-submitted reviews and ratings.
 For the purpose of this analysis, we are utilizing a subset of the original data that includes only recipes and reviews posted since 2008.

-Our central question is: **What recipe characteristics predict whether a recipe will receive a high rating?** Understanding these trends is relevant not only for home cooks looking to optimize their meal planning but also for recipe platforms looking to improve their recommendation systems.
+Our central question is: **What types of recipes tend to have higher average ratings, and can we predict a recipe's rating based on its characteristics?** Understanding these trends is relevant not only for home cooks looking to optimize their meal planning but also for recipe platforms looking to improve their recommendation systems.

 The dataset contains **83,782 recipes** with the following relevant columns: